-Lee Yoon-Ki’s (This Charming Girl) deadpan comedy trails a pair of former lovers—he’s a charismatic romantic and she’s a no-nonsense realist—who bump into each other one year down the road.
-Hee-su wants back a hunk of cash she lent him, but perpetually penniless Byung-woon is unable to settle his debt.
-Refusing to leave Hee-su in the lurch, he carts her around Seoul on a day-long urban road trip to borrow small amounts from various acquaintances.
-As both day and debt are whittled down, the pair fall back into old patterns, rehash unsettled gripes, and slowly come to see each other in a new light.
+My Dear Enemy follows a pair of former lovers—he’s a charismatic romantic and she’s a no-nonsense realist—who bump into each other one year down the road.
+She wants back a hunk of cash she lent him, so they embark on a road trip to borrow small amounts from various acquaintances.

 Total non-starter from Lee.
 A woman follows an ex boyfriend for a day to recover a debt he's owed her for a year.
 The problem is he needs to borrow the money from assorted people to pay her.
 The makings of a romantic comedy that just never comes together.
 Jeon Do-youn quite good but never enough to make up for the tedium of this picture.
 Feels everyone one of its 125 min.